Ages 5 – 7

 We eat kale.

-We love mud.
+We love studying outdoors.

 Young children’s early school experiences have a great impact on their future learning and so our Reggio Emilia inspired environment is designed to help our children explore and integrate a variety of experiences.
 Reggio educators believe that young children are capable of rigorous curriculum within a developmental framework that allows them to explore, test and question their world.
 Students are asked to hypothesize, test out and defend their ideas.
 They document learning using many different systems of artistic expression to both explain and investigate concepts.
 The student is encouraged to see him or herself as an important member of classroom and school community, making choices that will enhance the experience of all students.

 Documentation of student learning and making learning visible are important benchmarks of a Reggio-inspired program.
 Similar to the portfolio approach, documentation of children’s work in progress is viewed as an important tool in the learning process for children, teachers and parents.
 Pictures of children engaged in learning experiences, documentation of their words as they discuss what they are doing, feeling and thinking, and the children’s interpretation of experience through the visual media are displayed as a graphic presentation of the dynamics of learning.
+Our Team uses Assessments for student goal and objective tracking, and works closely with our families to communicate our students milestones.
+Weekly newsletters and creative portfolios are some of our communications tools, as are formal assessment tools.

 Building a strong home-school connection is integral in our Reggio-inspired Owls classroom.
 Opportunities for children to extend their inquiry-based explorations to the home are provided.
 Parents have numerous opportunities throughout the school year to experience their children engaged in Reggio-inspired activities.